gitlabhq/gitlabhq/doc/user/project/integrations/webhooks.md

 Triggered when you push to the repository except when pushing tags.

+NOTE: **Note:**
-> **Note:** When more than 20 commits are pushed at once, the `commits` webhook attribute will only contain the first 20 for performance reasons.
+When more than 20 commits are pushed at once, the `commits` webhook attribute will only contain the first 20 for performance reasons.
 Loading detailed commit data is expensive.
 Note that despite only 20 commits being present in the `commits` attribute, the `total_commits_count` attribute will contain the actual total.

 **Request header**: